01yzzyu/IGEM/IGEM2024/Readme.md

-# Enhance The Synthesis of SCFAs & GLP-1 to Regulates Glycolipid Metabolism LZU-MEDICINE-CHINA_2023
+# Enhance The Synthesis of SCFAs & GLP-1 to Regulates Glycolipid Metabolism LZU-MEDICINE-CHINA

 The mathematical modeling of Intelligent cholesterol management system.
-Team: LZU-MEDICINE-CHINA 2023
+Team: LZU-MEDICINE-CHINA

 Details please refer to our Team [[wiki]](https://2024.igem.wiki/lzu-medicine-china/).